ClouDesire/docusaurus/docs/syndication.md

 ### Trial to paid subscription upgrade

-It’s possible to upgrade a trial subscription to a paid one.
+It's possible to upgrade a trial subscription to a paid one.
 The subscription must be in `DEPLOYED` state and cannot have a lifespan set.

 You can upgrade a trial subscription by renewing it for the desired number of months.